Charlie Owen (musician): 1987–1991: The New Christs and other session work

 Owen's earliest recorded work was for Meera Atkinson, a performance poet, on her album, This Is the Planet, which was released in 1987.
 This album was produced by Rob Younger.
 Younger invited Owen to join a reformed version of The New Christs in 1987.
 With Younger on lead vocals, the line-up also had Jim Dickson (ex-Railroad Gin, Survivors, Passengers, Barracudas) on bass guitar and Louis Burdett (ex-Powerhouse, Ed Kuepper Band) on drums.
 As a member of The New Christs, Owen supplied guitar, piano and organ, as well as co-writing, for their debut album, Distemper (August 1989).
 Australian musicologist, Ian McFarlane, described the album as "the definitive statement on the band's sound and style.
 It contained a wealth of powerful tracks".
 However later that year the group disbanded.

 During 1987 Owen provided guitar for Louis Tillett's debut solo album, Ego Tripping at the Gates of Hell.
 Stuart Coupe from The Canberra Times described the album as "a wonderful mixture of jazz, blues and rock'n'roll.
 Above all it's a spirited, passionate and diverse performance from a little known figure on the fringes of the rock'n'roll scene".

 Owen also worked with Tillett in the group, Paris Green, which "covered material ranging from Mose Allison to John Coltrane, Ray Charles to Nina Simone, and on any given night there was as many as nine or ten musicians on stage".
 In June 1988 Owen was the record producer for The Plunderers five-track extended play, Trust Us.

 Owen completed session work on Penguins on Safari's Normal Soon and Tony Buck's The Shape of Things to Come (both 1989).
 Also that year Owen joined ex-Cold Chisel pianist and keyboardist, Don Walker, in a blues rock band, Catfish; which toured Australia.
 In 1990 Owen teamed with Tillet again, in Louis Tillett and His Cast of Aspersions, both produced the group's album, A Cast of Aspersions (April).
 McFarlane noted that it was "eclectic set of material driven by Tillett's booming baritone voice and smouldering organ, Owen's jagged guitar lines and the swinging brass arrangements".

 Owen resumed work with Catfish, he appeared on their second album, Ruby (October 1991), and toured in support of its release.
-Also in 1991 Owen joined Divinyls on tour promoting their self-titled album issued January, Owen played rhythm guitar on Divinyls Live (recorded in 1991 and released in 1994) alongside founding mainstays, Chrissy Amphlett on lead vocals and Mark McEntee on lead guitar, together with Lee Borkman on keyboards, Jerome Smith on bass guitar, and Charlie Drayton on drums.
+Also in 1991 Owen joined Divinyls on tour promoting their self-titled album issued January, Owen played rhythm guitar on Divinyls Live (recorded in 1991 and released in 1994) alongside founding mainstays, Chrissy Amphlett on lead vocals and Mark McEntee on lead guitar, together with Lee Borkman on keyboards, Jerome Smith on bass guitar, and Charley Drayton on drums.